Psittacus: Aviculture

 These intelligent mimics can make interesting pets and companion parrots.
 They have a devoted following among parrot owners.
 However, the same qualities mean they require a special commitment by their owners to provide frequent one-on-one interaction and supervised time out of their cages.
-They must be kept stimulated and busy by people and toys or they may become stressed and develop self-destructive behaviors.
-Greys require large cages, varied diets that include fresh foods, and plenty of safe and chewable toys.
-If not provided with these items, these parrots can quickly develop unpleasant behaviours and may eventually develop health problems (such as feather-plucking) that are difficult to remedy.
+They must be kept stimulated and busy by people and toys or they may become stressed and develop self-destructive behaviour.
+They require large cages, varied diets that include fresh foods, and plenty of safe and chewable toys.
+If not provided with these items, these parrots can quickly develop unpleasant behaviour and may eventually develop health problems (such as feather-plucking) that are difficult to remedy.

-Even the healthiest, happiest pet parrot will generate a fair amount of mess and noise.
-Like most parrots, they are not domesticated, and even a well-socialized, hand-raised, aviary-bred bird is usually only one or two generations removed from its wild predecessor.
+All pet parrots will likely generate a fair amount of mess and noise.
+Like most parrots, they are not domesticated, with the average bird usually being only one or two generations removed from its wild predecessor.
 Despite this, there is a long history of these parrots being kept at pets by the ancient Greeks, wealthy Roman families, King Henry VIII, Portuguese sailors, and others.